WilliamLewww/vulkan_ray_tracing_minimal_abstraction/README.md

 **ray_query** uses the graphics pipeline along with ray querying to generate the final image.

+**headless** generates a ray traced image without creating a window or needing a surface.

 ## Important Note

 Make sure the **VK_KHR_ray_query** and  **VK_KHR_ray_tracing_pipeline** extensions are available on your device!